contento/compress-folder/README.md

 I am not necessarily proud but the fact that some people (read: me) have mentioned to me (in private) that over the years this script was a source of mental tranquility is enough to keep it in GitHub as a statement of "I am still a humble script programmer".

-One of these days I will execute the below TODO list:
+One of these days I will execute the TODO list:

 ### TODO :-)